 We offer the following advice for care of items that are framed using or conservation framing and museum framing techniques and expertise:

 - Framed pictures should not be stored upside down or on their sides.
 Doing so may cause the artwork mounting hinges to give way, and/or the artwork to slip inside the frame.

 - When stacked, pictures should be back to back and face to face, to avoid damage from hanging fittings.

-- Pictures should be hung out of direct sunlight, and away from heat sources such as radiators as extreme changes in temperature should be avoided.
+- You should hang items out of direct sunlight.
+Also hang them away from heat sources such as radiators.
+This is because you must avoid extreme changes in temperature near the item(s).

 - Care must be taken when cleaning the glazing to ensure none migrates behind the glazing.

 Contact us for conservation framing and museum framing needs and advice

 If you have an item that may require conservation framing or museum framing, or if you would like further information on what is the best option, just contact us for expert and no-obligation advice.

 You can also call to us at Wexford Road Business Park, Carlow, during normal opening hours: 9.30 a.m. to 6 p.m., Monday to Saturday (Closed for lunch 1 to 2 p.m., and closed all day Sunday)